Latex Manufacturing Process

 - The form then runs through the rolling station to roll up the neck.

 - Each form goes into a leach tank of hot water to remove residuals of calcium nitrate and give the balloon a pre-cure.

 - The form is then cured in an oven to complete vulcanization* occurs to give the balloon its physical properties.

 - The form is then dipped into a slurry which coats the external part of the balloon with anti-tack material to prevent the balloons from sticking together and to assist in the stripping of the balloon.

 - The balloon is then stripped off the form and placed into a tumbler machine where they are sprayed with a cleaning solution.

 - Now the manufacturing process is done and latex is ready to be packaged and sold.

-*Vulcanization is a chemical process in which the rubber is heated with sulphur, accelerator, and activator at 140–160°C.
+*Vulcanization is a chemical process in which the rubber is heated with sulfur, accelerator, and activator at 140–160°C.